 Don’t wait to take action!
 Florida has strict statute of limitations laws; if you wait too long, the courts may refuse to hear your case.
 The earlier you enlist Tania’s aid, the easier it will be to collect the evidence needed to support your personal injury claim.

-Contact Rivas Law Group today to schedule a free initial consultation to discuss your case with a Lakeland car accident attorney.
+Contact Rivas Law Group today to schedule a free initial consultation to discuss your case with a Lutz personal injury attorney.
 Tania accepts most personal injury cases on a contingency basis, which means there are no retainers or other up-front fees, and payment is collected as a percentage of your settlement.